 Regrouping: Sometimes, you need to ungroup an object just so that you can make one small change to a particular slide object.
 Regrouping remembers whatever comprised the original group, and reconstitutes the original group without the need of selecting all individual slide objects again.

-Follow these steps to group shapes (or any other slide objects) in PowerPoint 2011:
+Follow these steps to group shapes (or any other slide objects) in PowerPoint 2011 for Mac:

 - Select the shapes you want to group.